CLaRa: Bridging Retrieval and Generation with Continuous Latent Reasoning: SCP: Salient Compressor Pretraining

 \paragraph{Compression and Generation.} Given a document $d_i = \{t_1,\dots,t_m\}$, we append $l$ learnable \textit{memory tokens} $(m_1,\dots,m_l)$ and activate only the \textit{compressor LoRA} $\theta_c$.
 The final-layer hidden states of the memory tokens form the compressed representation:

-The compressed vector $M_i$ is concatenated with an instruction $I$ to form $T = [I; M_i]$.
-During pretraining, $I$ corresponds to general text-generation tasks (e.g., QA or paraphrasing), and later is replaced with task-specific prompts during instruction tuning.
+which is concatenated with an instruction $I$ to form $T = [I; M_i]$.
+During pretraining, $I$ corresponds to general text-generation tasks (e.g., QA or paraphrasing); during instruction tuning it is replaced with task-specific prompts.
 Only the \textit{generator LoRA} $\theta_g$ is trained via cross-entropy loss:

 \paragraph{Compression Alignment.} To ensure that the compressed representation faithfully reflects the semantics of the original document, we encourage their latent representations to remain aligned.
 Intuitively, the memory tokens should summarize the same semantic space as the document tokens, rather than drifting to unrelated regions.
 Therefore, we minimize the mean squared error (MSE) between the averaged hidden states of document tokens and memory tokens: The total training loss is: